 - Assessing technical graphite skills and understanding of proportions, textures and shading.

-Each applicant will need to submit a personal statement, recounting a memorable experience with the world of theatre, before commenting on how this has contributed to their desire to apply for a scholarship.
+Each candidate will need to submit a personal statement, recounting a memorable experience with the world of theatre, before commenting on how this has contributed to their desire to apply for a scholarship.
 It should be no more than 300 words.
+Each candidate will also need to submit a short video consisting of a 2 minute monologue devised by the candidate on the theme of the College's 'Five Cs'.
+File size should not exceed 4GB and the file should be submitted in mp4 format.
 We also invite up to two references in support of each application.

-The Music Department offers standalone Benson exhibition awards, providing students with free tuition in their principal instrument, equivalent to £630.
+In addition to Music Scholarships, the Music Department also offers standalone Benson Exhibition Awards, providing students with free tuition in their principal instrument, equivalent to £630.
 Exhibitions may be offered based on potential in an instrument, and are awarded through the same audition process.

-Each applicant will need to submit a personal statement, detailing why they wish to apply for a Music Scholarship.
+Each candidate will need to submit a personal statement, detailing why they wish to apply for a Music Scholarship.
 The personal statement should be no more than 300 words.
+Each candidate will also need to submit a video of a piece on their main instrument.
+Emphasis should be on a confident and assured performance and reflect the style of music the candidate enjoys playing.
+The video should be no more than 3 minutes and it is acceptable to present a small section of a longer piece.
+File size should not exceed 4GB and the file should be submitted in mp4 format.
 We would also welcome up to two references in support of their application.

 The audition process comprises: